-PNR 165 Nursing Care as it Relates to Self Care of the III or Injured Child or Adults
+PNR 165 Nursing Care as it Relates to Self Care Development Needs of Adults and Children 4 credits

-4 credits A continuation of the roles of the practical nurse in assisting to identify and meet the self care needs of individuals, patients, families or significant others.
-The primary emphasis is on Developmental Self Care Requisites.
-The student will integrate content from previous nursing courses at the practical nure level.
-The content will include the normal maternity cycle, developmental theory, patient education, levels of prevention and basic management skills appropriate to the scope of practice of the practical nurse.
-Clinical experience is proviced in area hospitals and other community health agencies.
+A continuation of the roles of the practical nurse in assisting to identify and meet the self care needs of individuals, patients, families or significant others.
+The primary emphasis is on developmental self care requisites.
+The student will integrate content from previous nursing courses at the practical nurse level.
+The content will include the normal child and child bearing/maternity cycle, developmental theory, patient education, levels of prevention and basic management skills appropriate to the scope of practice of the practical nurse.
+The student will explore aspects of care and health care requirements for the pediatric client.
+Clinical experience is provided in area hospitals, and other community health agencies.

-BIO 111, PSY 110, PNR 100, PNR 120, PNR 130, PNR 140, PNR 145, PNR Prerequisites: 160, NUR 100 or permission of the Department of Nursing.
+Prerequisites: Acceptance into the Practical Nursing Certificate Program.
+BIO 111, PSY 110, PSY 216, PNR 100, PNR 130, PNR 140, PNR 145, PNR 150, PNR 156, PNR 161 or permission of the Department of Nursing.